Dental Emergencies

 DENTAL TRAUMA

-Dental trauma involving a lost tooth is a dental emergency!
+Dental trauma can cause sudden dental issues that require emergency dental care!
 If your permanent tooth falls out of your mouth due to injury, Dr. Plotnick suggests to gently clean off the root, if still in tact, and try to replace it in the socket in the appropriate orientation as soon as possible.
-If you can replace the tooth within 30 minutes, research shows a much higher percentage of keeping your original tooth!
+If you can replace the tooth within 30 minutes, research shows a much higher percentage of keeping your original tooth and avoiding further complications!
 Other tips include storing the tooth in saliva (like in your cheek), or milk.
-You should not wait over two hours to be seen by a dental professional.
+You should not wait over two hours to be seen by an emergency dentistry professional; these injuries require immediate attention.

-Dental trauma involving a broken tooth is a dental emergency.
-If you are experiencing pain, please come into our Williamsburg, Brooklyn, office ASAP.
+Dental trauma involving a broken tooth or knocked out tooth is a dental emergency.
+If you are experiencing severe toothache, please come into our Williamsburg, Brooklyn, office ASAP.
 We will do our absolute best to squeeze you into that day’s schedule.

 DENTAL ABSCESS

 Dental abscess is a dental emergency and should be treated immediately.
-Dental swellings could spread and become dangerous situations if not treated properly.
+Dental swellings could spread and become dangerous if not treated properly, causing severe pain and further complications.

 BLEEDING GUMS

-If your gums are spontaneously bleeding, yet you have regular cleanings and checkups, this is a dental emergency.
+If your gums are spontaneously bleeding, yet you have regular cleanings and checkups, you may be in need of emergency dental services.
 Please visit your medical doctor immediately to check the status of your health, and let Dr. Plotnick at Grand Street Dental know as soon as possible.
 Bleeding gums could be a symptom of more serious health conditions.

 BROKEN CUSP OF A MOLAR

 Unless you’re in extreme pain, a broken cusp of a molar is not a dental emergency.
-For these cases, we will book you at our next available spot.
+For these cases, we will book you at our next available spot and offer recommendations for over the counter pain relief to alleviate pain.

 30 minutes or longer